The Best Peak District Walks

 Length: 3 miles

-Beeley is the quintessential Peak District village.
+Beeley is one of the most peaceful Peak District villages.
 It has shared a long history with Chatsworth House, Britain’s best-loved stately home since it became part of the Chatsworth Estate in 1761.
 This pretty, unspoilt village is sheltered by Beeley Moor, with wonderful views in all directions.
 It makes an ideal base to explore the Peaks further, although there are pleasant walks in and around Beeley itself that deliver rewards much higher than the effort they take.

 For pub walks in the Peak District, we like starting from Beeley where there is free street parking.
 Walking across the fields and through the woods to Hell Bank Plantation, you’ll get to see gentle waterfalls under the leafy canopy.
 Heading back to Beeley following the yellow footpath marker-arrows, steer yourself in the direction of The Devonshire Arms at Beeley for a well-deserved pint and some chips.

-Maybe you’d like to stay at The Devonshire Arms for more than just a pint and some chips?
+Maybe you’d like to stay at The Devonshire Arms for more than just a pit stop?
 We offer delightful and homely rooms for you, and your pets are welcome too!

 The Roaches to Lud’s Church